OnroerendErfgoed/skosprovider/docs/intro.rst

 defined locally or accessed remotely through webservices.

-Adhering to this interface in you application decouples your application and the actuals thesaurus.
+Adhering to this interface in you application decouples your application and the actual thesaurus.
 This makes unit testing easy because it allows you to swap a remote and a local implementation.
 It also makes it easy to switch from a simple, static implementation based on a csv file to a more complete implementation using you relation database.